cisco-ce/roomos.cisco.com/doc/MTR/APIAndCustomizations.md

 ---

 ## Requirements
-* To be able to sign in and program against the xAPI, the device must be registered to both MTR and Webex (dual registration).
+* To be able to sign in and program with the xAPI, the device must be registered to both MTR and Webex (dual registration).
 If the device is registered only to MTR, xAPI access is blocked.

 ## Connecting to the API
 There are several ways to access the xAPI: SSH, HTTP/HTTPS, web sockets, serial connection, and using the cloud xAPI.